PureWriter/FullDraggableDrawer/README.md

 ## TODO

 - [x] Add support for the right drawer / RTL
-- [x] Add support for other kinds of drawer
+- [x] Add support for other kinds of drawers

 License
 -------